dciborow/spark-linalg/README.md

+## Background
+The current matrix multiplication implementation in Spark runs into scaling issues.
+The matrix multiplcaiton plan becomes unrunable when the number of columns in the first matrix exceeds 40,000.
+This new appraoch is designed to overcome that issue, and to provide a more scalable implmentation of matrix multiplication that can complete when matrix sizes exceed millions of columns and rows.
+A script is included, SparseSparseRDDTimer, that can be used to easily reproduce the observed issues with the current matrix multiplication implementation.

+## Benchmarks
+Benchmark results can be found in Benchmarks.xlsx, and the code to generate the benchmark results is included in Benchmarks.scala.
+The benchmarks where run on Azure Databricks and the cluster configurations can be found in each tab.
+For larger benchmarks, it is recommended to first generate and save the dataset, and to also write the dataset to disc.
+This is to avoid collecting the results onto the driver, while forcing Spark's lazy execution.
+Sample code for this is included in DataGeneration.scala.

+## Setup

 ###### Downloads
 First, ensure that both Java 1.8 and Maven are installed.
 Newer versions of Java may cause build issues.